microsoft/react-native-windows-samples/docs/IReactContext-api-windows.md

-## Description
 The `IReactContext` object is given to native modules to communicate with other native modules, views, application, and the React Native instance. <br/>It has the same lifetime as the React instance.
-When the React instance is reloaded or unloaded, the `IReactContext` is destroyed. <br/>- Use the Properties to share native module's data with other components. <br/>- Use the Notifications to exchange events with other components. <br/>- Use `CallJSFunction` to call JavaScript functions, and `EmitJSEvent` to raise JavaScript events.
+When the React instance is reloaded or unloaded, the `IReactContext` is destroyed. <br/>- Use the Properties to share native module's data with other components. <br/>- Use the Notifications to exchange events with other components. <br/>- Use [`CallJSFunction`](#calljsfunction) to call JavaScript functions, and [`EmitJSEvent`](#emitjsevent) to raise JavaScript events.

 ## Properties
 ### BundleRootPath